monkins1010/monkins1010.github.io/CommunityFeedback/Aggregators/Aggregators.md

 # Defi and coin aggregator platforms progress

-Verus's Voluke is reported in teh $1,000s per day, but looking at https://cryptodashboard.faldt.net/ we can see its up in the Millions of $.
+Verus's Volume is reported in the $1,000s per day, but looking at https://cryptodashboard.faldt.net/ we can see its up in the Millions of $.

+Below is a status of current efforts to change this and the places approached.

 Name   | Progress | Todo  |  User